ibm-cloud-docs/account/context-restrictions-what-is.md

 * If no rules are applicable to a particular resource, access is determined exclusively by IAM policies.

 Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.

+The interface that you use to access a resource, such as the console, CLI, or API, doesn't affect how a rule applies to that resource.
+The rule applies the same way across all interfaces and is based on the client IP address.
 {: note}

 ### Rule enforcement